ehan03/UFC-Predict/README.md

 ## Data

 The data used for building the model is scraped from [UFC Stats](http://www.ufcstats.com/statistics/events/completed) using `scrapy`.
 Data from Tapology is under consideration, but out of scope at this point in the project.

-I'm currently in the EDA and feature engineering process.

 For betting odds, as of right now I am using [FightOdds.io](https://fightodds.io/recent-mma-events/ufc) and the API it uses under the hood.